perobertson/ttc_subway_times/api/README.md

-# TTC Subway Times UI
+# TTC Subway Times API
-This part of the project is a UI where we a user can explore the database and determine how long it will take them.
+This part of the project is an API where we a user can explore the database and determine how long it will take them.

 ## Setup
 ```bash